icdevs/Icdevs_mainsite/content_bounties.md

 ## Directly sponsor a bounty:

 If you have a piece of functionality that you need for your application and would like to sponsor a bounty, please reach out to us specific details around endowing a bounty.
 A 20 ICP bounty can be endowned by [donating](https://icdevs.org/donations.html) 90 ICP to ICDevs.
-20 ICP goes directly to the first bounty, 60 goes into the ICDevs 8 year neuorn and will produce enough ICP maturity to fund another ~20 ICP bounty each year, and the final 10 ICP goes into the ICDevs Admin Fund.
+20 ICP goes directly to the first bounty, 60 goes into the ICDevs 8 year neuron and will produce enough ICP maturity to fund another ~20 ICP bounty each year, and the final 10 ICP goes into the ICDevs Admin Fund.

 ## Open Bounties